The-Brotherhood-of-SCU/semi-supervised-learning/README.md

 ## Overview

 This repository contains a simple neural network model implemented using PyTorch for classification tasks for final project in the curriculum called "Introduction to AI".
 The model is designed to process input data with a shape of `batch_size x 784` (typically flattened 28x28 images, such as MNIST digits).
-The architecture includes convolutional layers, pooling layers, and fully connected layers to learn and classify the input data into one of ten classes.Thanks to 57U,yyw,and FrostyJ！
+The architecture includes convolutional layers, pooling layers, and fully connected layers to learn and classify the input data into one of ten classes.
+Thanks to 57U,yyw,and FrostyJ！

 ## Model Architecture